czkoudy/invia-code-challenge/README.md

 ### 2. Environment Setup

-Create a `.env` file in the root directory of the project to store your API keys and other environment variables.
+Create a `.env.local` file in the root directory of the project to store your API keys and other environment variables.
 Example:

 ```bash
 VITE_MAIN_API_URL=YOUR_API_URL_HERE